Sleep and Autism

 • Cognitive restructuring to recognise and challenge unhelpful thinking patterns.

-• Any other reason, please specify __________________________________________
+• Any other reason, please specify.

 Activity 4: Psychoeducation about Sleep